 This crochet bead and lace tie headband is quick and easy to crochet up.
 It’s got a bit of an open stitch for a bit of lace, along with a row of textures going across.

 The crochet headband ties at the back, making it great for a comfortable fit.
 And it’s great if you’re making it for gifts, because the size doesn’t have to be exact.

-This bead and lace headband is quick and easy to crochet up.
-Although the width of it remains the same, you can crochet this headband to any length that you want simply by increasing your beginning chains.
+I’ve provided you with two yarn options and hook sizes to make this in two sizes.
+However, it’s easy to customize.
+The width of it remains the same, but you can crochet this headband to any length that you want simply by increasing your beginning chains.

 If you want a narrower band, you can work it up in a size 3 thread using a smaller crochet hook.
 I used an E 3.50mm hook with the thread.
 I started off with 52 chains and followed the pattern.
-As for the strings, I chained a total of 60.
+As for the strings, I chained 60.
 The finished measurement came out half an inch shorter than the original.
 However, it stretches more, so it’ll even out.
 As for the width, it came out to 1.75″.
 Scroll down to below the pattern to see the image.

 As for the yarn, I used a cotton polyester blend.
 I got it on sale at Walmart and bought a whole bunch of it, but I have no idea what brand it is.
 However, it is about the same thickness as a medium weight yarn.

 I worked mine with a 4mm crochet hook, so any yarn that can be worked with that hook should work.
 Caron Simply Soft is one yarn that comes to mind.

 - Crochet Headband Pattern

 - Wide Crochet Headband – Open Diamonds

 - Yarn: Any yarn you have on hand.
 I used a medium weight cotton polyester Blend.